 For vocabulary building, another member of the group will present the difficult words found in the story and will give the definitions while indicating the part of speech of each vocabulary word.
 These things are to be flashed onto a screen or simply to be written on the board.

 To involve the rest of the class, they are to use the words in a meaningful context.
 After reading the story, the leader will ask the rest of the class about the lesson they got from the selection.
 The preliminary activity will end with a thought of the day that is relevant to the morale in the story.

 Isn’t it an amazing opportunity for our learners to interact?
 Of course, the reading material to be used should fit the level and ability of the learners.

 2. Join the National Reading Month Activity

-As active participants, the children are to stay on the school grounds with their copies of the reading material.
-I arrange them so they will be captivating in a photo opportunity.
+Being active participants, the children are to stay on the school grounds with their copies of the reading material.
+I arrange them so they will be captivating for a photo opportunity.

 The activity is strictly monitored by education personnel to make sure that kids develop a great love for reading.
 Of course, I am there to support them as they join the national reading time.

 Questions about the story will be raised only in the classroom and the learners will joyfully take the challenge of answering the questions.